TimGrt/ansible-windows-workshop/docs/preparation.md

 ??? warning "**I never worked with VSCode** !
 What do I need to know?"

-    VSCode ist a really powerfull and customizable IDE.
+    VSCode is a really powerful and customizable IDE.
 Nearly everything you need to work with Textfiles is there or can be added as a Plugin.

     These Plugins are the main point for many people to choose VSCode.
     (wait a moment, isn't that extendability also a reason people use Ansible?)